adityachandra1/Certificates-and-Prizes-Portal-Revels-2022/README.md

 # CnP Portal

-Certificates and Prizes portal for generation of e-certificates and sending it to participants/organizers/volunteers etc.
+Certificates and Prizes portal for generation of e-certificates and sending it to participants/organizers/volunteers.

 ## Get started